Nothing's in my cart

 Create ArUco markers for Marker-Based Location Sharing and set them up in your play area.

-- Marker-Based Location Sharing can only be used in VO Mode setups.
+- Marker-Based Location Sharing can only be used with headsets enrolled in VO Mode.

 - You can use one or two ArUco markers with Marker-Based Location Sharing.